 Now have a look at the sentence of section A, “Japan has significantly better record in terms of average mathematical attainment than England and Wales.”

 Therefore, the writer is asking the question about the role of GNP in relation to higher scores in maths by Japan.
 This suggests that the percentage of GNP spent on education doesn’t necessarily reflect the level of scoring in maths.
-Had it been like that, England would have the same result in maths like Japan.
+Had it been like that, England would have the same result in maths as Japan.

 So, the answer is: NO